kbekiroglu/kbekiroglu.github.io/_portfolio/portfolio-6.md

 ---
-title: "[The Smart Building – Smart Grid (or Green Building Innovation Cluster GBIC) Research]"
+title: "The Smart Building – Smart Grid (or Green Building Innovation Cluster GBIC) Research"
 excerpt: "
 This research aims to provide a scalable, energy-saving solution for commercial buildings to help estates and companies save energy on HVAC power consumption.<br/><img src='/images/tbsa1.png'>"
 collection: portfolio